ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>InMaintenance is the total number of server in the set that are currently in InProgress.</p>
+<p>InProgressBIOSVersion is the total number of BIOSVersion in the set that are currently in InProgress.</p>
 </td>
 </tr>
 <tr>